GPUOpen-Tools/gpu_performance_api/README.md

 * [Src/GPUPerfAPIGLES](Src/GPUPerfAPIGLES) - contains the source for the OpenGLES version of GPUPerfAPI
 * [Src/GPUPerfAPIHSA](Src/GPUPerfAPIHSA) - contains the source for the ROCm/HSA version of GPUPerfAPI
 * [Src/GPUPerfAPIUnitTests](Src/GPUPerfAPIUnitTests) - contains a small set of unit tests for GPUPerfAPI
+* [Src/GPUPerfAPIVk](Src/GPUPerfAPIVk) - contains the source for the Vulkan version of GPUPerfAPI
 * [Src/PublicCounterCompiler](Src/PublicCounterCompiler) - source code for a tool to generate C++ code for public counters from text files defining the counters.
 * [Src/PublicCounterCompilerInputFiles](Src/PublicCounterCompilerInputFiles) - input files that can be fed as input to the PublicCounterCompiler tool
 * [Scripts](Scripts) -- scripts to use to clone/update dependent repositories